On the Issues

 A new study by the American Cancer Society estimates that over 100 million Americans experience financial hardship as a result of the cost of healthcare, and many are forced to declare bankruptcy as a result.

 Alaina’s family has dealt with the high cost of healthcare for generations.
 After Alaina’s grandmother received a terminal cancer diagnosis, she endured an incredible amount of pain and a huge financial strain for continued treatment.
-She made the choice no person should ever have to make and peacefully took her own life.

 This tragedy, in part, inspired Alaina’s father to become a physician.
 He never turned away a patient based on their inability to pay.
 He always believed that healthcare is a human right- a belief that he passed on to Alaina.
 Alaina lost her father to cancer when he was 50.